Ultimate 7-Day Sri Lanka Itinerary for Indians: Visa-Free Travel Guide for 2026

 If you’re planning your first international trip from India, Sri Lanka is one of the easiest and most rewarding destinations to start with.

+Ready to plan your trip?
 Start exploring more guides on this blog to discover the best train journeys, wildlife safaris, and hidden beaches across Sri Lanka. 🌴✈️

 Frequently Asked Questions